ericsu14/AGCraft/AGCraftPlugins/README.md

 |`location`| Teleports you to a named location registered by `/setlocation`.

 ### Instructions on using warp:
-Lets say that you built an awesome house in the middle of the village.
-Before using this command, you want to first <b>physically stand</b> (in Minecraft) to the spot you want to warp to in the future.
+Let's say that you built an awesome house in the middle of the village.
+Before using this command, you want to first <b>physically stand</b> in the spot you want to warp to in the future.

-Once you are standing on that spot, simply type ``/setlocation <name> private`` to register your new warp location to the registry.
-Note that ``<name>`` could be anything; <b>it is entirely up to you on what you want to name your warp locations. </b>
+Once you are standing on that spot, simply type ``/setlocation <name> private`` to register your new warp location to the database. ``/setlocation <name> private`` will take in your current coordinates and register it as a newly named warp location for you to use in the future.

-In addition, the ``private`` specifier after ``<name>`` ensures that the locations you set <i>can only be seen and accessed by you.</i>
+Note that ``<name>`` could be anything; <b>it is entirely up to you on what you want to name your warp locations. </b> In addition, the ``private`` specifier after ``<name>`` ensures that the locations you set <i>can only be seen and accessed by you.</i>

-Once you set your own location using `/setlocation <name>`, you now free to use ``/warp location <name>`` to warp back to your awesome house in the middle of the village any time!
+Once you set your own location using `/setlocation <name> private`, you now free to use ``/warp location <name>`` to warp back to your awesome house in the middle of the village any time!

 - Lost track of your locations?
 Don't worry!
-Simply use `/getlocations private` to list all registered locations that are privately set by you!
+Simply use `/getlocations private or /getlocations` to list all registered locations that are privately set by you!
 - Want to remove a location from the registry?
 Simply use ``/removelocations <name> private`` to remove that location from your list.
 - Want to warp back to your home bed?
 Simply use ``/warp home`` to do so!